-Rates, terms, and fees as of July 24, 2020 3:00 pm and subject to change without notice.
+Rates, terms, and fees as of September 8, 2020 1:00 pm and subject to change without notice.
 Select a product to view important disclosures, payments, assumptions, and APR information.
 Please note we offer additional home loan options not displayed here.
+Rates for Primary Home Purchase.

 Does the amount of down payment affect your mortgage rate?